kitkatdafu/cs539-math-symbol/README.md

 symbols globally, i.e., these apps cannot detect where the formulas are, some of them have the ability to recognize math formulas given that the user tells the application where the math formulas are.
-For example, Notability [@notability_2020] recently announced a math conversion feature that converts a selected region of handwritten math into typewritten math.
+For example, Notability recently announced a math conversion feature that converts a selected region of handwritten math into typewritten math.
 This shows that a mathematical recognizer exists.
-In fact, handwritten mathematical formula recognizers like [@zhang2018multi] outperforms the state-of-the-art accuracy in the Competition on Recognition of Online Handwritten Mathematical Expressions (CROHME).
-We also found a commercial mathematical recognizer called Mathpix [@mathpix_snip], which provides mathematical recognizer API.
+In fact, handwritten mathematical formula recognizers like outperforms the state-of-the-art accuracy in the Competition on Recognition of Online Handwritten Mathematical Expressions (CROHME).
+We also found a commercial mathematical recognizer called Mathpix , which provides mathematical recognizer API.
 These existing recognizers only work well on an image containing a single formula.
 They cannot be used directly because the input should be a PDF file or images of each page from notes.
 Therefore, retrieving the